 - Exercise more.
 Exercising is beneficial for a lot of reasons, but in this case getting sweaty can be a really good thing for your skin, as it can function as a prebiotic under the right circumstances.
 If you maintain a healthy and nutritious diet, it definitely affects the components of your sweat as it does everything else in the body.
 Which means that when the microbiome on your skin consume the sweat, it acts as a fortifying prebiotic.

 - Avoid antibacterial soap and harsh cleansers on your face.
 Antibacterial soaps, harsh cleansers, and over-cleansing can kill off both good and bad bacteria on your face, and therefore can cause an imbalanced microbiome, which can lead to various skin problems such as acne, rosacea and eczema.
 It’s best to avoid these harsh cleansers and opt for something more gentle.
-Dr. Barbara Sturm’s Facial Cleanser and Environ’s Low Foam Cleansing Gel are great choices because they provide a deep but gentle cleanse that won’t disrupt the skin’s natural and delicate moisture balance.
+Environ’s Low Foam Cleansing Gel is a great choices because it provides a deep but gentle cleanse that won’t disrupt the skin’s natural and delicate moisture balance.